 It is a physical phone line that you connect to a fax machine and is meant to be used only for transmissions.
 The main advantage is obvious: you can receive faxes without interruptions.
 You could compare it to a unclogged water tube that lets the incoming documents flow easily.

 For years it has been tremendously useful for businesses that rely on fax communications, but there’s a big drawback to using a dedicated line: the cost.
-You see, new landlines aren’t cheap, and they require physical installation which could take some days if you are lucky.
+You see, new landlines aren’t cheap, and dedicated phone lines require physical installation which could take some days if you are lucky.

 “Can’t I just use my phone line?”